dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 by the manufacturers."
 Sounds familiar?

-As history shows and this example illustrates, planning an economy - virtual or not - is an impossible task.
+As history shows and this example illustrates, planning an economy - virtual or not---is an impossible task.
 Every interference, no matter how benign the central planners believe it to be, will have unintended consequences and side effects that will beget more interference.
 If the rules that are supposed to prevent unauthorized copying can be broken